Space-Charge-Limited van der Waals Spin Transistor: End Matter

 \paragraph*{Appendix A: Experimental methods.---} The gated SCST and sf-MTJ devices were fabricated by a multistep procedure.
-First, Ti/Au/Pt electrical contacts (see Fig. \ref{fig:5}a and \ref{fig:5}b) were fabricated onto \Si wafers using photolithography and electron beam evaporation, and then annealed for 3 hours at $350^\circ$C in forming gas (Ar/H$_2$, 95:5).
+First, Ti/Au/Pt electrical contacts (see Fig. \ref{fig:6}a and \ref{fig:6}d) were fabricated onto \Si wafers using photolithography and electron beam evaporation, and then annealed for 3 hours at $350^\circ$C in forming gas (Ar/H$_2$, 95:5).
 Next, an hBN flake (bottom hBN), serving as the gate dielectric, was transferred onto the backgate electrode using polycarbonate (PC)-assisted dry transfer.
 A second forming gas anneal was performed to remove transfer residues.
-The thickness of the hBN gate dielectric for SCST 1 (device presented in main text) was measured by atomic force microscopy to be 12 nm.
+The thickness of the hBN gate dielectric for SCST 1 (main text) was measured by atomic force microscopy to be 12 nm.
 Assuming parallel plate capacitance, we estimate an ideal doping efficiency of $1.7\times10^{12}$ $e$ cm$^{-2}$ V$^{-1}$, which is distributed between trapped and free carriers.
 Moreover, the actual gate-induced doping distribution is likely to be nonuniform in the low free carrier regime owing to lateral potential gradients due to charge trapping.

-CrSBr flakes were exfoliated onto \Si at 60$^\circ$C in an argon glovebox using Scotch Magic Green tape.
-For the SCST, flakes containing a monolayer–bilayer step were identified by optical contrast \cite{Note1}.
-Graphene contacts were prepared from few-layer graphene (FLG) exfoliated at 70$^\circ$C. Two FLG stripes were sequentially picked up by a $\sim$10 nm-thick hBN flake (top hBN), ensuring a separation of a few microns between the FLG stripes.
-The top hBN with FLG electrodes was then carefully aligned onto CrSBr such that one electrode touched the bilayer and the other the monolayer and brought into contact at 90$^\circ$C to pick up the CrSBr flake.
-The entire stack was finally placed onto the preprepared metal contacts, with the CrSBr centered on the backgate and the FLG electrodes touching the source/drain contacts.
+CrSBr flakes were exfoliated onto \Si (285 nm oxide) at 60$^\circ$C in an argon glovebox using Scotch Magic Green tape.
+For the SCST, flakes containing a monolayer–bilayer step were identified by optical contrast, with each additional CrSBr layer reducing the reflected red intensity by $\approx$10\% relative to the background \cite{Note1}.
+Electrical contacts bridging the CrSBr and prepatterned electrodes were prepared from few-layer graphene (graphite) exfoliated at 70$^\circ$C. Two graphite strips were sequentially picked up by a $\sim$10 nm-thick hBN flake (top hBN), ensuring a separation of a few microns between the graphite strips.
+The top hBN with graphite electrodes was then carefully aligned onto CrSBr such that one electrode touched the bilayer and the other the monolayer and brought into contact at 90$^\circ$C to pick up the CrSBr flake.
+The entire stack was finally placed onto the preprepared metal contacts, with the CrSBr centered on the backgate and the graphite electrodes touching the source/drain contacts.